glotzerlab/hoomd-blue/ARCHITECTURE.md

 Thus, this section will not go over individual functions or methods in detail except where necessary.

-_TODO_: Add the basic inheritance and features of HOOMD-blue Python objects/operations.

 ### Base Data Model

 #### Definitions